nemerosa/versioning/README.md

 The `extension` parameter is the content of the `versioning` configuration object.

+**Note** that the display mode based on the current tag is **not supported in Subversion**.
+It is kind of tricky to get the tag associated to a given revision.

 ## Subversion support

 Subversion is supported starting from version `1.1.0` of the Versioning plug-in.
 In order to enable your working copy